zzonyo/trust-docs-test/source/index.html.md

 ## Unsubscribe Contract Info Data(no authentication)(unsub)

+#### Remarks

+ - The interface supports cross margin mode and isolated margin mode.

-- To unsubscribe contract info data, the client has to make connection to the server and send subscribe request in the format below:
+To unsubscribe contract info data, the client has to make connection to the server and send subscribe request in the format below:

 ### request format of unsubscribing contract info